notweerdmonk/notweerdmonk.github.io/items/bytebanditsctf2020_autobot_01/bytebanditsctf2020_autobot_01.md

 autobot: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, BuildID[sha1]=1949ab03912157bede748c49f29832aa8804d559, stripped
 ```

 Fire up `gdb` with the ELF.
 We don't have any function names to attach a breakpoint to.
-Instead we can choose to break execution at the very first instruction itself. `gdb` has a command `starti` that accomplishes this.
+Instead we can choose to break execution at the very first instruction itself.
+GDB has a command `starti` that accomplishes this.
 It sets a temporary breakpoint at the first instruction and runs the program till this breakpoint.

 ```
 $ gdb -q ./autobot